 There are several ways to publish open access, as explained in both our open access guide, and in the University's open access guidance.
 Here at Essex, we encourage research to be made open wherever possible, whether this be via the Green, Gold, or Diamond route.
-While the University of Essex does not have a central fund for open access publishing, this page highlights ways to make your work open access at no extra cost and the different open access copyright licence options available.
+While the University of Essex does not have a central fund for open access publishing, this page highlights ways to make your work open access at no extra cost.
+This page also explains how to comply with funders' open access policies, and introduces different open access copyright licence options available.

 Publishing open access is not limited to funded research, so whether open access is a requirement for you or not do read on to find out how to make your work open access so you can enjoy the many benefits this can bring.

 Publishing your work via the gold route means that the final version of your work is made freely available via the publisher's website.
 In order to fund this, an article processing charge (APC) is required.
 In fully gold open access journals, all work in those journals is freely available online.
 In hybrid journals, some research will be made open access through an APC payment, whilst other papers will remain behind a paywall.